threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

-Last weekend, I played UMDCTF with team aespaFanClub.
+Last weekend, I join UMDCTF with team aespaFanClub.
 There were 4 web challenges, but there is nothing to talk about the first three.
 Only the last web challenge was related to HTTP/3 and Rust, which I had never learned about before.
 I spent three days researching and redoing that challenge. there are many things new and great so i write this blog to save something benefitical for my future.

 ![image](https://hackmd.io/_uploads/SJNEKiWlee.png)